 Life has been changing a lot lately, and also staying the same.
 I have been struggling through some difficult things.
 The end of a relationship.
-Valentine’s Day. 😒 The wedding of a dear friend in Hawaii, my first plane ride, and all sorts of other big things are happening.
+Valentine’s Day. 😒 The wedding of a dear friend in Hawaii, my first plane ride, trying to find the top digital marketing agency to help me with my business, and all sorts of other big things are happening.
 Needless to say I am feeling all the feels.
 ALL of them.

 I have been uninvolved in ministry for a year and a half now.
 The longing to return is strong and deep.
 I ache.
 I feel the call tugging at my heart, pulling me back in that direction.
 I can see it off in the distance but it is still it is not close enough to touch, I want to lunge at it, but I feel the gentle pressure of my Daddy’s hand holding me back.
 I hear His voice whisper “Not yet.
 There are still lessons to learn.”
 I SO want to rush ahead and just get there already.
 I want to jump back in so bad!
 I feel ready to join the team I miss so deeply.
 I am longing to share what I have to give, and do what I was made for.
 The struggle is very real.
 Like really for real, real.